nannyagent/nannyapi/docs/QUICKSTART.md

 This installs the binary to `/usr/local/bin/nannyapi` and sets up a systemd service.

 ### Option 2: Docker

+> **⚠️ Note**: Docker support is currently in development.
+The example below is speculative and will be updated when Docker images are officially published.

 ```bash
 docker run -d \